(Embellished with thoughts from my daughter Noa’s recent bas mitzvah speech. Yay, Noa!)

 The mitzvah is a yoke we accept upon ourselves because we know that Hashem commanded (\צוה\) it to nourish us (\מצצ\).
 On the surface layer, it is “the bread of affliction” but we eat it by choice, because we trust the G-d gave them to us to help us.

 We also have a key to understanding the apparently oxymoronic symbolism of charoses.
-It doesn’t represent the bitter servitude of Par’oh, but the sweet, voluntary yoke of heaven.
-We eat is with maror, which does represent the bitter slavery, and give it the appearance of that servitude to bring to mind the contrast.
+It doesn’t represent the bitter servitude of Par’oh, but the sweet work that goes into a pursuit of meaning.
+We eat it with maror, which does represent the bitterness of true slavery.
+The contrast of Egypt’s “avodas parech — work to break the body” (c.f.
+Shemos 1:14) with the ol mitzvos — a “yoke” of mitzvos that allows us to toil productively.

 Charoses, like being a “servant of the Holy One” has a surface layer, an appearance of the mortar of slavery.
 But experientially, it’s very different.
 Or, as King David wrote, “טַֽעֲמ֣וּ וּ֭רְאוּ כִּי־ט֣וֹב יְהוָ֑ה, אַֽשְׁרֵ֥י הַ֝גֶּ֗בֶר יֶֽחֱסֶה־בּֽוֹ׃ — Taste and see that the Hashem is good; happy is the man who takes refuge in Him. ” (Tehillim 35:9, said in Shabbos and holiday Shacharis)

 “Na’aseh viNishmah — we will do, and we will hear.”
-Doing come first because only through the first-hand experience can we hear the beauty, the depth, of the Torah.
+Doing comes first because only through the first-hand experience can we hear the beauty, the depth, of the Torah.